 Radio Call Sign: November - Kilo - Papa - Kilo

-Balao Class Submarine: Laid down, 23 February 1944, at Portsmouth Navy Yard, Kittery, ME.; Launched, 20 May 1944; Commissioned USS Sea Poacher (SS-406), 31 July 1944; Converted to a Guppy-IA submarine in 1951 at Charleston Naval Shipyard, Charleston, SC; Reclassified Auxiliary Submarine (AGSS-406), 1 November 1969; Decommissioned, 15 November 1969; Laid up in the Atlantic Reserve Fleet, Philadelphia, PA.; Reclassified (SS-406), 30 June 1971; Struck from the Naval Register, 15 August 1973; Transferred (sold) under terms of the Security Assistance Program, to Peru,1 July 1974; Commissioned into the Peruvian Navy as Pabellion de Pica (S-49), name changed to La Pedrera; Final Disposition, taken out of service in 1995, and relegated to pierside training, fate unknown.
+Balao Class Submarine: Laid down, 23 February 1944, at Portsmouth Navy Yard, on Seavey Island in Kittery, Maine.
+Launched, 20 May 1944; Commissioned USS Sea Poacher (SS-406), 31 July 1944; Converted to a Guppy-IA submarine in 1951 at Charleston Naval Shipyard, Charleston, SC; Reclassified Auxiliary Submarine (AGSS-406), 1 November 1969; Decommissioned, 15 November 1969; Laid up in the Atlantic Reserve Fleet, Philadelphia, PA.; Reclassified (SS-406), 30 June 1971; Struck from the Naval Register, 15 August 1973; Transferred (sold) under terms of the Security Assistance Program, to Peru,1 July 1974; Commissioned into the Peruvian Navy as Pabellion de Pica (S-49), name changed to La Pedrera; Final Disposition, taken out of service in 1995, and relegated to pierside training, fate unknown.
 Sea Poacher received four battle stars for World War II service.

-Specifications: Displacement, Surfaced 1,526 t., Submerged 2,391 t.; Length 311' 9"; Beam 27' 3"; Draft 15' 3"; Speed, Surfaced 20.25 kts, Submerged 8.75 kts; Cruising Range, 11,000 miles surfaced at 10 kts; Submerged Endurance, 48 hours at 2 kts; Operating Depth, 400 ft; Complement 6 Officers 60 Enlisted; Armament, ten 21" torpedo tubes, six forward, four aft, 24 torpedoes, one 5"/25 deck gun, one single 40mm gun mount, one single 20mm gun mount, two .50 cal. machine guns; Patrol Endurance 75 days; Propulsion, diesel-electric reduction gear, Fairbanks Morse diesel engines, 5,400 HP, Fuel Capacity, 116,000 gal., four Elliot Motor Co. electric main motors with 2,740 shp, two 126-cell main storage batteries, two propellers.
+As built to the specifications: Displacement, Surfaced 1,526 t., Submerged 2,391 t.; Length 311' 9"; Beam 27' 3"; Draft 15' 3"; Speed, Surfaced 20.25 kts, Submerged 8.75 kts; Cruising Range, 11,000 miles surfaced at 10 kts; Submerged Endurance, 48 hours at 2 kts; Operating Depth, 400 ft; Complement 6 Officers 60 Enlisted; Armament, ten 21" torpedo tubes, six forward, four aft, 24 torpedoes, one 5"/25 deck gun, one single 40mm gun mount, one single 20mm gun mount, two .50 cal. machine guns; Patrol Endurance 75 days; Propulsion, diesel-electric reduction gear, Fairbanks Morse diesel engines, 5,400 HP, Fuel Capacity, 116,000 gal., four Elliot Motor Co. electric main motors with 2,740 shp, two 126-cell main storage batteries, two propellers.

 Click On Image

-For Full Size Image
+For Full Size

 Size Image Description Source